lukasz2049/QuizBuzz/README.md

 This mode is indicated by the **Host LED**.
 In this mode Host will be able to prepare before reading the question.
 Press **Confirm** to continue to the _Question Mode_.
+Press **Center** button to select a random active player.
+Press **Player** button to select an active player.

 ### 2: QUESTION
 This mode is indicated by all active _Player Boxes_ lighting up.
-The first person to press the button will be in the _Answer Mode_,
+The first person to press the button will be in the _Answer Mode_, Press **Cancel** to go back to the _Host Mode_.

 ### 3. ANSWER
 This mode indicated by selected _Player Box_ ligting up.
-**Confirm** to check the answer as correct.
+Press **Confirm** to check the answer as correct.
 Player's score will be indicated by a number of light blinks.
-**Cancel** to check it as incorrect.
+Press **Cancel** to check it as incorrect.
 Player's remaining lives will be indicated by a number of buzzer blinks.
 If a Player has no lives left a long, quieter buzz will occur.

 Game will now return to the _Host Mode_ or change to the _End Mode_.